-The mission of the Emergency Services Advisory Board is to review the Fire and EMS emergency service’s needs, resources, and related issues within Burlington County and to provide advice to the Burlington County Board of Chosen Freeholders
+The mission of the Emergency Services Advisory Board is to review the Fire and EMS emergency service’s needs, resources, and related issues within Burlington County and to provide advice to the Burlington County Board of County Commissioners

 Meetings: First Thursday, every other month at 7:00 PM

-The Human Services Advisory Council reviews county-level human services activities and serves as the primary vehicle for making local recommendations to assist the freeholders and state in their decision making, among other responsibilities.
-Identifies the high priority human service needs for the community; Plans, coordinates and implements the State's initiatives at the county level; and provides input to the Freeholders on funding priorities and allocations.
+The Human Services Advisory Council reviews county-level human services activities and serves as the primary vehicle for making local recommendations to assist the Commissioners and state in their decision making, among other responsibilities.
+Identifies the high priority human service needs for the community; Plans, coordinates and implements the State’s initiatives at the county level; and provides input to the Commissioners on funding priorities and allocations.